Donald Strachey

 Donald "Don" Strachey is a fictional character who appears in novels by mystery writer Richard Stevenson.

 Strachey, a gay man, lives in Albany, New York, with his partner Timothy Callahan.
 Don's clients often feel that his sexual orientation gives him an edge when called upon to investigate cases that involve Albany's gay community.

 Shavick Entertainment has adapted four of the Donald Strachey books into films for the LGBT television network Here!.
-The films have starred openly gay actor Chad Allen as Strachey.
+The films have starred gay actor Chad Allen as Strachey.

 Supporting characters

 Timothy Callahan

 Timothy "Tim" Callahan is a legislative aide to a New York state senator, and Strachey's life partner.
 He is the only character besides Strachey to have appeared in all the novels and the films, in the latter of which he is portrayed by actor Sebastian Spence.
 In Ice Blues, Tim recalls how his sister Kelly was forced out of their home because of an estrangement between her and their parents.
 Tim and Kelly hadn't talked for years because of this, but at the end of the film, Donald manages to use his P.I. abilities to locate her, reuniting them.